anabatsh/TT_pro/README.md

 3. Run `python calc.py func` to perform computations for various analytical multivariable functions.
 The results will be presented in the text file `result/logs/func.txt`.

+4. Run `python calc.py knapsack` to perform computations for special knapsack problem.
+The results will be presented in the text file `result/logs/knapsack.txt`.

-4. Run `python calc.py qubo` to solve the QUBO problem.
+5. Run `python calc.py qubo` to solve the QUBO problem.
 The results will be presented in the text file `result/logs/qubo.txt`.

 ## Authors